clandrew/fnxapp/README.md

   * The build step uses 64tass as usual.
   * The build creates a .bin file, which is a raw dump of bytes to be patched in at an externally-chosen location.
   * Use a tool like the 'F256 Uploader', distributed by the hardware vendor, or FoenixMgr available [here](https://github.com/pweingar/FoenixMgr) to transmit the binary over COM3 (USB) interface.
 Choose "Boot from RAM" and load it at 0x800.

+If you do want to expand this sample to call kernel functions, heads up that it will likely (depending on how your machine is setup) be a completely different layer from what's used by the other samples here.
+Typically it will be the [TinyCore microkernel](https://github.com/ghackwrench/F256_Jr_Kernel_DOS), where the other samples here use the main [C256 project kernel](https://github.com/Trinity-11/Kernel).

 ### wormhole